vinyldns/vinyldns/modules/docs/src/main/mdoc/api/get-recordset-change.md

 # Get RecordSet Change

 RecordSet changes (Create, Update, Delete) are not immediately applied to the DNS backend; they are queued up for processing.
 Most changes are applied within a few seconds.
 When you submit a change for processing, the response is a Change model.
-You can use the information in that change model in order to poll for the status of the change until it completes (status = Complete) or fails (status = Failed)
+You can use the information in that change model in order to poll for the status of the change until it completes (status = Complete) or fails (status = Failed).

 #### HTTP REQUEST